SaraVieira/starter-book/README.md

 # Book Starter

-A gatsby starter focused on simplicity to help you create books.
+A starter built with gatsby to help you create books with ease.

 - 📖 Create Book from markdown files
 - 🖼 Generate PDF with Light and Dark Mode